ostinelli/net-http2/README.md

  Returns the RAW body of the response.

+## Thread-Safety
+NetHttp2 is currently NOT thread-safe.
+We're working on it.

 ## Contributing
 So you want to contribute?
 That's great!
 Please follow the guidelines below.
 It will make it easier to get merged in.